-Where you do not have WREN access, Staff, Consultants and Contractors can access the register through the Electronic Document Management System.
-You will need a University Username and Password which you can obtain by completing your details here.
+Where you do not have WREN access, Staff, Consultants and Contractors can access the register through the Electronic Document Management System, which could be accessed on the Estates and Facilities/Services/Asbestos website.

 The asbestos register will be shown in this format:

-What if I want to do some work in my building?
+What if I want to do some intrusive work in my building?

 If minor alterations are planned in a building such as fixing pinboards and shelving then you need to use the Authorisation to Work form and procedure.

 This should be sent to the Estates Help Desk.

 Estates will review the proposed work to determine whether it can safely be carried out without Estates supervision.
 As part of the review process, for buildings constructed before 2000 the request form will be forwarded for review to the Asbestos & Safety Compliance Adviser who will make a suitable and sufficient assessment of asbestos risks in accordance with the AMP.
 Work cannot start until it has been authorised, in writing, by Estates.

 Key activities such as building maintenance, improvement and project works are managed directly by Estates in accordance with the AMP.

 If in doubt or if you have any concerns contact: